ibm-cloud-docs/openwhisk/openwhisk_github.md

 - `username`: The user name of the GitHub repository.
 - `repository`: The GitHub repository.
 - `accessToken`: Your GitHub personal access token.
-When you [create your token](https://github.com/settings/tokens), be sure to select the repo:status and public_repo scopes.
-Also, make sure that you don't have any webhooks already defined for your repository.
+When you [create your token](https://github.com/settings/tokens), be sure to select the **repo:status** and **public_repo** scopes.
+Also, make sure that you don't have any webhooks that are already defined for your repository.
 - `events`: The [GitHub event type](https://developer.github.com/v3/activity/events/types/) of interest.

-The following is an example of creating a trigger that will be fired each time that there is a new commit to a GitHub repository.
+In the following example, a trigger is created that fires each time a new commit to a GitHub repository.

 1. Generate a GitHub [personal access token](https://github.com/settings/tokens).